-A new multi-million pound Bradford research centre that will be a beacon to improve health across the generations from children to the elderly has opened today (Thursday, 10 October).
+A NEW multi-million pound Bradford research centre that aims to improve health across the generations launched today.

-The official opening of the Wolfson Centre for Applied Health Research, based at Bradford Royal Infirmary (BRI), part of Bradford Teaching Hospitals NHS Foundation Trust, will be carried out by some of the Trust’s oldest and youngest patients currently taking part in research studies.
+The official opening of the Wolfson Centre for Applied Health Research, based at Bradford Royal Infirmary (BRI), part of Bradford Teaching Hospitals NHS Foundation Trust, was led by some of the Trust’s oldest and youngest patients currently taking part in research studies.

-The centre is a flagship partnership between Bradford Teaching Hospitals NHS Foundation Trust and the universities of Bradford and Leeds, and brings together researchers from the two universities with clinicians from the Trust.
+The centre is the focus of a flagship partnership between Bradford Teaching Hospitals NHS Foundation Trust and the universities of Bradford and Leeds, and brings together researchers from the two universities with clinicians from the Trust.

 By combining the expertise of health researchers with doctors and nurses, the centre will ensure its findings are put rapidly into practice – resulting in better health and social care for those who need it most.

 It has been built in the grounds of Bradford Royal Infirmary, and made possible thanks to a £1 million award from the Wolfson Foundation, which gives grants to support and promote excellence in the fields of science, medicine, the arts and humanities, education, and health and disability, alongside £2m from the universities of Bradford and Leeds.